Ranked! The 20 worst World Cup kits EVER

 20. Ivory Coast (2006)

-Let’s face it, orange isn’t the new black: it’s a difficult colour to pull off, being the general sartorial preserve of American convicts, lollipop ladies, air traffic controllers and members of mad 70s sex cults that might start stabbing each other at any minute.
-The only football team that have done it with any real verve is Holland, who go all guns blazing with a deep, in-yer-face tangerine.
+Let’s face it, orange isn’t actually the new black: it’s a difficult colour to pull off, being the general sartorial preserve of American convicts, lollipop ladies, air traffic controllers and members of mad 70s sex cults that might start stabbing each other at any minute.

-Blackpool, alas, veer into hi-vis tabard territory, but the Ivory Coast’s tops are more of a mouldy clementine rather than a proud easy peeler.
-Difficult to rectify, style-wise – but at least they can see each other.
+The Tangerines of Blackpool veer into hi-vis tabard territory, but Ivory Coast’s tops are more of a mouldy clementine rather than a proud easy peeler.

 19. England (2006)

-Essentially just a white Tee with the whisper of a St George’s cross draped across the shoulder.
-Almost as dull as the first 90 minutes of the England vs Portugal game.
+Essentially just a white Tee with the whisper of a St George’s cross draped across the shoulder, this kit was almost as dull as the first 90 minutes of the England vs Portugal game.

+Even the cross doesn’t look right, and we’re not sure why Umbro felt the need to include a dollop of red on the sleeves.
+Maybe it’s a good thing England didn’t triumph in Germany – if they had, this top would be etched onto our brains for ever more.

 18. Tunisia (2018)